CodeIntegrityBenchmark/Test_008/README.md

 * Make a commit on the feture branch that also conflicts with sub-feature
 * Then merge it with the sub-feature branch using a PR.
 Resolve conflicts
 * Create a third commit on the main branch that conflicts with the sub feature branch.
-* Create one more commit on the feature branch and then raise a PR and merge the feature branch with the main branch.
+* Create multiple on the feature branch and then raise a PR and merge the feature branch with the main branch.